gmostofabd/gmostofaBD/README.md

 # Hi There!
 I'm gmostofaBD 👋
 ---
 Welcome to my GitHub profile!
-I’m a passionate Electronics Engineer with over 20 years of experience in the technology sector and research, currently serving as a full-time instructor at an Engineering University in Bangladesh.
+I’m a passionate Electronics Engineer with over 20 years of experience in the technology sector and research, currently serving at an Engineering University in Bangladesh.
 With a solid background in Electronics Engineering and Computer Science and Engineering, I thrive on diving into hands-on projects and exploring innovative solutions.
 Explore my repositories to find work on microcontroller programming, IoT solutions, robotics, and more, showcasing how I blend extensive expertise with cutting-edge technology.

 <br><br>